nitingit7/Matplotlibcpp.h/README.md

 # Matplotlibcpp.h
-This is the file to plot the graph using matplotlib in c++.
+Plotting graphs using matplotlib in c++ in windows machine.

 First install latest version of python.